 The paper reports a subset of project data related to fragmented time.
 Full focus group schedules are available in the funder report (Atkinson et al., 2016).
 All interviews/focus groups were recorded and fully transcribed.
 Detailed notes were taken and transcribed at the CSSIW workshops.
 Thematic data analysis (King, 2004) was undertaken, transcripts being subjected to close reading and excerpts coded that were relevant to fragmented time, recruitment and retention and care quality and their inter-relationships.
-Initially, each focus group transcript was analysed, then all service provider and care worker data were combined into two templates before the data and commissioner interview data were finally combined into one template.
-Relationships were inductively developed, integrating fragmented time, as per Rubery et al. (2015), with Francis and Netten's (2004) dimensions of care quality (summarised in Table II).
+Initially, each focus group transcript was analysed, then all service provider and care worker data were finally combined into two templates before the data and commissioner interview data were finally fragmented time, as per Rubery et al. (2015), with Francis and Netten's (2004) dimensions of care quality (summarised in Table II).
 Throughout, detailed discussion took place to ensure consistency and shared researcher understanding.
 Data are presented by attaching commissioner, service provider and care worker labels and the focus group from which it was gathered is indicated.